 - Yes, it is vital.
 You can't afford medical treatment costs yourself if the worst happens while travelling abroad.

-- Is having European Health Insurance Card enough in the EU area?
+- Is having a European Health Insurance Card enough in the EU area?

 - How do I know what my travel medical insurance covers?